 Q.16 I did not turn in my I-94 when I left the United States.
 What should I do?

 Previously, foreign travelers granted entry by CBP officials received a paper Form I-94 (Arrival/Departure Record).
 This process is now automated, with some exceptions.
 If you received a paper Form I-94 or I-94W and failed to turn in your paper Form I-94 Arrival/Departure Record to the commercial airline or CBP when you departed the U.S., see the CBP Website for instructions.
-Do not send your paper Form I-94 or I-94W to the U.S. Embassy.
+Do not send your paper Form I-94 or I-94W to the U.S. Embassy General.

 If you received an admissions stamp in your passport instead of a paper Form I-94 when granted entry, the I-94 record was created electronically, and a paper copy was not provided to you.
 CBP will record your departure from the U.S. electronically.
 Learn more on the CBP Website.

 Q.17 I have questions on submitting my DS-160 and printing the confirmation page.
 Where can I go for more information?

 Our call center is unable to provide assistance on the application form.
 Any inquiries on completing the DS-160 can be addressed on the following website.